Knowing the foods that can help you poop is a great help to relieve constipation.

 - Fresh fruits

 Fresh fruits like pears, plums, oranges, berries, strawberries and apples help to relieve constipation.
 These fruits are high in fiber that doesn’t only soften the feces, but also push the bowels out.
-Likewise, some of these fruits contain naringenin, a flavonol that has laxative effect that treats constipation.
+Likewise, some of these fruits contain naringenin, a flavonol that has a laxative effect that treats constipation.

 - Green beans